infosourav28/movieticketbookingapp/README.md

   * Please refer the **main.cpp** and **APIDOC.md** file for how to invoke API functions

 * ### Steps :
-  * Clone the repository & go inside the repository project folder, replace all the content of the  **Makefile** with content of **Makefile-STABLE FOR WINDOWS**
+  * Clone the repository & go inside the repository project folder,
   * You can Modify the Makefile inside the project as following: change the following line inside Makefile MAIN_SRC = main.cpp